 - Proof of contracts, agreements, and projects you’ve been unable to fulfill.

-The attorneys at Citywide Law Group will carefully assess your case and make sure that your self-employment losses are calculated properly.
+A Los Angeles personal injury attorney at Citywide Law Group will carefully assess your case and make sure that your self-employment losses are calculated properly.
 Our goal is to make sure that you’re fully compensated for any losses you’ve experienced because of your injuries.

 What If I’m Unable to Work After My Car Accident?